top of page

 FLORIDA

-It starts in the Metaverse where the AVATAR of infamous smuggler BRUCE PERLOWIN is telling his story about how it all started with one puff.
 It starts with one puff.
 BRUCE PERLOWIN can see it.
 His mind expanding.
 Enlightenment.
 It’s clear.
 He wants to share this feeling with the world.

 It’s the late 60’s.
 Nixon is sworn in, America opens its eyes to the Vietnam War, Martin Luther King, Jr. and Robert F. Kennedy have been assassinated, and Apollo 6 circles the moon.
 The world is changing and Bruce believes he’s found the key to enlightening the minds of everyone and with it bring world peace.
 It’s marijuana.
 It may sound like the rantings of a stoned twenty-year-old -- it kind of was -- but this eccentric baby-faced genius was about to make history.